-Getting started on a strength training journey can be humbling.
-Often, the weights feel heavy, your body feels uncoordinated, and you generally feel intimidated by all the experienced pros in the gym (1).
+Starting a strength training journey can be humbling.
+Weights feel heavy, movements feel uncoordinated, and the gym can feel downright intimidating (1).

 1. Standing Lateral Raises